-All attacks can be classified into two categories: co-located attacks and remote attacks.
+All attacks can be classified into two categories: colocated attacks and remote attacks.
 A co-located attack can only happen within the Bluetooth communication range of the user mobile device, while a remote attack can be launched from anywhere.
-In a co-located attack, since the attacker could access the encrypted site passwords through sniffing, we must prevent the decryption key from falling into the hand of the attacker.
+In a co-located attack, since the attacker could access the encrypted site passwords, we must prevent the decryption key from falling into the hand of the attacker.
 Therefore, both the BluePass server and the master password cannot be compromised.
 Moreover, the communications for key distribution must be protected.
-By contrast, in a remote attack, since the attacker cannot access the mobile device through Bluetooth, either the BluePass server or the master password could be compromised.
+By contrast, since the attacker cannot access the mobile device in a remote attack, either the BluePass server or the master password could be compromised.
 Also, no secure communication is required for key distribution.
 As the Bluetooth reachability is very limited (33 feet for class 2 Bluetooth devices), a co-located attack is much more difficult to launch than a remote attack.